Is Mesothelioma Lung Cancer : An Overview

 Radiation Therapy: Targeting the Cancer

 Radiation therapy uses high-energy rays to kill cancer cells.
-It's often used after surgery to kill any remaining cancer cells and can also help manage mesothelioma symptoms.
+It's generally used after surgery to kill any remaining cancer cells and can also help manage mesothelioma symptoms.

 Emerging Therapies: Hope for the Future